Blogs

 Blue Space Effect

-Time spent in or near natural water is linked to documented reductions in anxiety and perceived stress — the springs' restorative reputation is physiology, not legend.
+Time spent in or near natural water is linked to documented reductions in anxiety and perceived stress.

 The Barton Springs Reset